 top of page

 Both woolen and worsted spun yarns go through the same initial steps in their journey to become yarn: once the wool is shorn it is then skirted (soiled bits are removed and the fleece is manually cleaned of vegetable matter).
 Next, it is scoured, or washed....often this is the first stage that takes place at the mill.
 Next, clumps of wool are separated in the picker before the fleece is moved to the carding machine where the fiber is blended and made into roving ready to be spun.
 At a woolen mill - or when hand-spinning a woolen-style yarn - carding is the final stage before spinning.
 But a worsted process, whether at the mill or in hand processing, requires the additional steps of combing and pin drafting which align the fibers very parallel to one another.
 This squeezes the air out of the yarn which becomes smooth and dense with sheen, strength and significant drape.
-At Bloom we love all yarns!
-But we have chosen to specialize in woolen-spun yarns for their loft, lightness and warmth.....and their wonderful capability to "bloom" once blocked or washed.
+At Bloom we love all yarns....and are happy to offer woolen-spun yarns for their loft, lightness and warmth.....and worsted spun yarns for their sheen, strength and next-to-skin softness.
+All have the wonderful capability to "bloom" once blocked or washed.

 BLOOMING

-Woolen spun yarns have been carded in such a way that their fibers are not aligned or parallel but instead are laid out in a wild and haphazard manner causing air to become trapped as the yarn is twisted.
-This characteristic gives the yarn's fibers room to relax when wetted, resulting in a lovely "bloom" into a fuller and loftier yarn once dry.
-It also means woolen-spun yarns are warmer than their worsted counterparts as these air pockets help hold body heat.
+Both woolen and worsted spun yarns will bloom, though with woolen spun yarns the effect will be more dramatic.
+These yarns have been carded in such a way that their fibers are not aligned or parallel but instead are laid out in a wild and haphazard manner causing air to become trapped as the yarn is twisted.
+This characteristic gives the fibers room to relax when wetted, resulting in a lovely "bloom" into a fuller and loftier yarn once dry.
+It also means woolen-spun yarns are warmer than their worsted counterparts as these air pockets help hold body heat, and that some worsted spun yarns are softer due to the combing and pin drafting that brings the fibers into a parallel position.
 Because our yarns are washed in the hand-dying process some blooming has already occurred.
 But once knitted and blocked, a further bloom will take place, and the resulting fabric will be light and lush; cozy and insulating.
 Experienced knitters may have already guessed. . . it is best to block and dry the swatch you make to check gauge before beginning a project. . . .(you always make a swatch, right!?).

 BLOCKING